 2. Mass expansion in China (1735-1799)

-During the latter years of the seventeenth century, famine, political instability, and natural disasters wreaked havoc on progress on China, but with the 64-year rule of Qianlong Emperor, the Qing dynasty was being shaped into something resembling modern China today.
+During the latter years of the 17th century, famine, political instability, and natural disasters wreaked havoc on progress on China, but with the 64-year rule of Qianlong Emperor, the Qing dynasty was being shaped into something resembling modern China today.
 Throughout the 18th century, Qianlong steadied the economy, expanded the country’s borders, and oversaw the population almost treble.
 Culturally, he improved Chinese literacy and eased regional tensions that had previously splintered the country, redefining it as a multiethnic nation.
 A skilled military leader, Qianlong conquered many neighboring nations, leading the Qing dynasty to its peak in 1790 as one of the largest Empires in history.

 3. British Industrial Revolution begins (1760)

 Prior to the introduction of machines, steam power, and factories, manufacturing was a laborious, manual process, resulting in slow output and high costs.
-Inventions such as the steam engine in 1712 (improved upon in 1765 by James Watt), the Flying Shuttle in 1733, the Spinning Jenny in 1764, and the Cotton Gin in 1794, allowed for quicker, more efficient, and far larger production.
+18th century Inventions such as the steam engine in 1712 (improved upon in 1765 by James Watt), the Flying Shuttle in 1733, the Spinning Jenny in 1764, and the Cotton Gin in 1794, allowed for quicker, more efficient, and far larger production.
 The first thing to benefit from these advancements was the textile industry (the dominant industry in the country), but soon affected all industries and walks of life, contributing to a boom in population, higher household income, and a better standard of living.
 The Industrial Revolution went on to encompass much of Continental Europe and the United States over the next 80 or so years, but its beginnings in Great Britain established the nation as the world’s leading commercial power.

 4. The American Revolution (1765-1791)